 The Organization records the value of donated services at the fair market value on the date of donation.
 Donated services are recognized as contributions if the services (a) create or enhance non-financial assets or (b) require specialized skills, are performed by people with those skills and would otherwise be purchased by the Organization.
-The Organization received donated legal services amounting to \$-0- and \$4,920 for the years ending June 30, 2022 and 2021, respectively, which is included in legal and professional fees on the statements of functional expenses.
-The services were for general and administrative legal help and were valued using the professionals market rate for similar services and effort.
+The Organization did not receive any contributions of nonfinancial assets during the years ending June 30, 2023 and 2022.